 CMAF defines a hypothetical application model and constructs for streaming that map nicely to delivery protocols like DASH and HLS.
 However, when storing CMAF content, grouping of tracks and identification of CMAF constructs is not that straightforward.
+Content management systems may need to handle CMAF content as it gets distributed and cached/stored through a series of packagers, origin servers, object/block storage and edge servers.
 We first list some challenges one might face for using CMAF as a storage format and then provide some ideas.

 The main goal is to make the community aware of these challenges, provide standard-based solutions, seek input from the practitioners and eventually agree on a set of best practices to promote interoperability.